Old Growth Forests Beginning to Get Needed Protections Sarah Hyden, Albuquerque Journal, February 1, 2024

 The recent fires in California offer lessons that every Westerner should pay attention to.
 First, forest reduction projects will not preclude large wildfires or save communities when there is low humidity, high temperatures, drought and high winds.
 Just as tropical rainforests thrive on rain that we can’t stop, Western ecosystems thrive on wildfire, and it is climate and weather that drives large wildfires, not “fuels.”
 We cannot log our way out of growing wildfire-induced home losses.

-Fewer Trees do not Equal Fewer Fires George Wuerthner, Idaho State Journal, July 1, 2017
+Fewer trees do not equate to fewer fires George Wuerthner, Idaho State Journal, July 1, 2017

 High intensity fires burn primarily during severe fire weather, and under such conditions the fire can usually not be stopped until the weather changes.
 Fuel treatments are generally not effective under these conditions.